 On Jan.
 7, 2016, Wilson, terminated Habig's employment with the department "due to [Habig's] unsatisfactory performance."

 But despite the unusual number of complaints and being fired after less than two years on the job, Habig landed a job with the Addyston Police Department.
 Then, the Cleves Police Department hired Habig on Aug.
 18, 2016 as a part time officer.
 He was promoted to full time this year.
 Chief Rick Jones wrote that Habig came "highly recommended" from Addyston and he has received no complaints about Habig's service.

 Same issue, different department

 The I-Team previously reported on former Blue Ash Officer Chris Zielinski and ex-Colerain Township Sgt.
 Joe Redmond, who both

-avoided criminal charges by agreeing to resign from their jobs after unrelated but similar cases of improper use of Ohio's Law Enforcement Automated Data System, also known as LEADS.
+by agreeing to resign from their jobs after unrelated but similar cases of improper use of Ohio's Law Enforcement Automated Data System, also known as LEADS.
 But state records show they were not required to give up their certifications, meaning they could still work as police.

 After the New Miami Police Department hired Redmond as an officer in May 2015, Chief Danny Gilbert was surprised to learn that Redmond had a lifetime suspension from LEADS.